isaacna/sbotify/README.md

-when setting the export variables, don't actually include quotes in client id and secret when asked for the redirect uri, raw copy the uri you were directed to set redirect uri to localhost
 # sbotipy.py
 This is a reddit bot that fetches top daily song posts from the subreddit r/ListenToThis and generates a spotify playlist with those songs.
 Lots of great music is on the subreddit and this makes discovering new songs much easier.